movestore/rds2csv/README.md

 Github repository: *github.com/movestore/rds2csv*

 ## Description
-Movement data (in R-format rds) is transformsed into a csv-data.frame that is returned as artefakt and can be downloaded.
+Movement data (in R-format rds) is transformed into a csv-data.frame that is returned as artefakt and can be downloaded.
 The original data set is also passed on as output to a possible next App.

 ## Documentation
 The input Movement data set is transformed into a table (data frame) with a row for each location and columns indicating the timestamp, individual, location coordiantes (longitude, latitude) and other properties of the location.
 For better readability, only properties (columns) with (non-NA) information in at least one row are retained.
 This table is returned as an artefact named `data.csv`.